Niccolum/Niccolum/README.md

 from: Moscow, Russia
 job: Python developer
 education:
-  - MAI
+  - MAI, Bachelor, Design and technology of electronics
   - RSAU MAA named K.A.
-Timiryazev
+Timiryazev, Bachelor, Economics and management at the enterprise
 company: EPAM
 languages:
   - Russian (native)